zvada/technology/docs/release/cut-sw-release.md

         We welcome feedback on this release!

-2. The release manager uses the [osg-notify tool](https://opensciencegrid.org/operations/services/sending-announcements/) to send the release announcement using the following command:
+2. The release manager uses the [osg-notify tool](https://opensciencegrid.org/operations/services/sending-announcements/) on `submit-1.chtc.wisc.edu` to send the release announcement using the following command:

         PYTHONPATH=src python bin/osg-notify --cert your-cert.pem --key your-key.pem \
             --no-sign --type production --message message-file